-First, extracts were selected from the documents of Vatican II and the major postconciliar documents on education and catechesis.
+First, extracts were selected from the documents of Vatican II and the major post-Conciliar documents on education and catechesis.
 They are presented for analysis in chronological order so that a sense of development and increasing specificity can be noted.
-The Vatican II documents are used as a starting point since they represent a sea-change in church attitudes to the issue of students who are not Catholics in Catholic schools.
-The documents of Vatican II and those that followed were written in an era of ecumenical interest and concern.
+The Vatican II documents are used as a starting point since they represent a sea-change in Church attitudes to the issue of students who are not Catholics in Catholic schools.
+The documents of Vatican II and those that followed were written in an era of ecumenical interest.
 Previously, educational documents exhibited signs of exclusion and defensiveness in relation to other religious groups.
-The reforms of the Council and subsequent period opened the church to a new era of cooperation and harmony.
-The extracts below need to be read with this shift in mind.
+The reforms of the Council and subsequent period opened the Church to a new era of cooperation and mutuality.
+The documentary extracts that follow need to be read with this shift in mind.

 Next, these selected text extracts were analysed using Membership Categorisation Analysis (henceforth, MCA).
 MCA, which is briefly explained below, exemplifies how those students who are not Catholics are constructed in the documentary extracts.
-MCA is an analytic tool that investigates how knowledge is organised in interaction and texts (Have ten, 2004).
-Sacks (in Have ten, 2004) argues that a large part of such knowledge is organised in terms of categories of people referred to by speakers or writers and the category predicates in the forms of activities or attributions assigned to those categories.
+MCA is an analytic tool that investigates how knowledge is organised in interaction and texts (ten Have, 2004).
+Sacks (1992) argues that a large part of such knowledge is organised in terms of categories of people referred to by speakers or writers and the category predicates in the forms of activities or attributions assigned to those categories.
 Categories can be linked to certain collections or Membership Categorisation Devices (henceforth MCDs).
-Sacks (1984) thinks that our understanding of people and how they act depends on which collection or MCD they belong to.
-For example, the category of "man" could be understood in any number of ways but if placed in the MCD of "family" could be categorised as "husband", "father" or "grandfather" rather than "student", "artist" or "criminal" and would expect to be associated with such activities and/or attributions as "protective", "caring",

-"provider" and so on.
-If other predicates that were not normally associated with the MCD of "family" were assigned, such as "abuser" or "cruelty", then we would see these as remarkable and requiring explanation or substantiation.
+For the purpose of this paper, the term Category Bound Activities (henceforth CBAs) is used as an inclusive term encompassing all the activities and properties as listed above, in which members of a Category are engaged (Baker, 2004, p.164; Jayyusi, 1984, p.
+103).
+For example, the category of "man" could be understood in any number of ways but if placed in the MCD of "family" could be categorised as "husband", "father" or "grandfather" rather than "student", "artist" or "criminal" and would expect to be associated with such Category Bound Activities as "protective", "caring", "provider" and so on.
+If other CBAs that were not normally associated with the MCD of "family" were assigned, such as "abuser" or "cruelty", then we would see these as remarkable and requiring explanation or substantiation.